 Lance R. Odden

-Mr. Odden served as Headmaster of the Taft School from 1972 to 2001.
-He is currently a Director of Scientific Learning Corporation and the Berkshire School.
-Previously, he served as Chair of A Better Chance, President of The New England Association of Schools and Colleges, President of the Headmasters’ Association, Chair of the Government Relations and Executive Committees of the National Association of Independent Schools and Director of the Bank of Boston in Connecticut.
-Mr. Odden earned his BA from Princeton University, his MA from the University of Wisconsin, Doctor of Letters from Middlebury College and Doctor of Humane Letters from Hamilton College.
+Mr. Odden served as Headmaster of The Taft School from 1972 to 2001.
+He is currently a Trustee of Global College and the Berkshire School.
+Previously, he served as Director of Scientific Learning Corp., President of the Headmasters’ Association, Chair of A Better Chance, President of The New England Association of Schools and Colleges, Chair of the Government Relations and Executive Committees of the National Association of Independent Schools and Director of the Bank of Boston in Connecticut.
+Mr. Odden earned his BA from Princeton University, his MA from the University of Wisconsin, and Doctor of Letters from Middlebury College and Doctor of Humane Letters from Hamilton College.